 In verse 1, Jacob says to his sons: vignît ca di me (come to me), che us conti (so that I may tell you) ce che al sarà di vualtris cul lâ dal timp (what will become of you with the passage of time).
 Take note of the wording ce che al sarà di vualtris (literally, that which will be of you).

 Daitsi dongje e scoltait, from verse 2, means gather round and listen.
 In verse 3, Jacob describes Reuben as la primizie de mê zoventût (the first of my youth).
-La primizie will have perhaps reminded you of lis primiziis (early produce of the season), from Gjenesi 45:23, when you encountered: a so pari i mandà dîs mus cjamâts di dutis lis primiziis dal Egjit.
+La primizie will have perhaps reminded you of lis primiziis (firstfruits; that is, early and best produce of the season), from Gjenesi 45:23, when you encountered: a so pari i mandà dîs mus cjamâts di dutis lis primiziis dal Egjit.
 He also says of Reuben: tu sprecis di morbin e di coragjo (you burst with vigour and valour).
 Another example: spreçâ di salût (to burst with health; that is, to be very healthy).

 I imprescj, from verse 5, is the plural of il imprest.
-A few examples from the GDBtf: i imprescj dal marangon (the carpenter’s tools), la borse dai imprescj (tool bag), un imprest di cusine (kitchen utensil).
+More examples of it: i imprescj dal marangon (the carpenter’s tools), la borse dai imprescj (tool bag), un imprest di cusine (kitchen utensil).

 Vocabulary: la anime (soul), jentrâ (to enter), la congreghe (alliance, assembly), il spirt (spirit), la semblee (assembly), la rabie (anger), fâ fûr (to kill), la prepotence (presumption), mutilâ (to mutilate), il taur (bull), maladet (cursed; also maledet), violent (violent), la fote (wrath), smamîsi (to die down, to fade), dividi (to divide), sparniçâ (to scatter), dî ben di (to speak well of), la cope ([nape of] neck), il nemì (enemy), il leon (lion), zovin (young), la prede (prey), scrufuiâsi (to crouch down, to squat down), platâsi (to lie low, to squat down), la mascje (female), une mascje di leon (lioness).